 “It’s not about how much you teach them, it’s not about how good you are at teaching, it’s not about how much you know, it’s about how much they get from what you’re teaching.
 To this day, that batch still visits and have dinner with me once in a while, although it’s been 10 years since I last taught them.”

-A sense of inspiration and awe washed over me, when I initially thought that a teacher was the epitome of knowledge, forbidden from making a mistake, scared of the embarrassment of being unknowledgable, a figure that could not afford to wrong.
+A sense of inspiration and awe washed over me since I had always thought that a teacher was the epitome of knowledge, forbidden from making a mistake, scared of the embarrassment of being unknowledgable, a figure that could not afford to wrong.

-In that exact afternoon, I observed the student again.
-This time a pink pencil hovering around page 2 of the same paper she did yesterday.
+The following afternoon, I observed the student again.
+This time, her pink pencil hovered around page 2 of the same paper she was working on yesterday.
 I glanced to my right for a second, to check if my teacher payed much attention, that gave me the signal to stand up and walk to her table.
 I sat

 next to her and asked if she needed any help.
-The evident shocked and hesitant look on her face told me the answer.
+The evident shock and hesitant look on her face was plastered on her face clearly.
 I looked at her paper and proceeded to explain how to do the question.
-She nodded slowly and started to do the question, I affirmed her as she went on, occasionally correcting a mistake and adding explanations here and there.
-Her eyebrows scrunched as I explained the following steps, but the joy in me grew for every step she did on her own.
-Once she finished the last of her sign bar and found the area under the graph, I felt a sense of fulfillment and happiness realizing that I helped a student solve a question she previously did not know how to do.
+She nodded slowly and started to do the question, while I occasionally corrected her mistake and added explanations here and there.
+Her eyebrows scrunched as I explained the following steps, but my joy grew for every time she solved the problems on her own.
+Once she finished her last question, I felt a sense of fulfilment and happiness realizing that I helped a student solve a question she previously did not know how to do.

-I ensured that she knew how to do the next question and she thanked me as I went back to my seat.
-I smiled at my accomplishment.
-The fear and lack of confidence that I once had vanished, the ‘Ahh” or the sound of learning something new brought me great satisfaction.
-I looked to one side, another kid with his pencil hovering above his paper, I walked up to him and did the exact

-same thing.
-I spotted another and went up, went to another after another.
-Until I went home that night, sat on my desk and starred at the white wall.
-“Did I do it?”
+The fear and lack of confidence that I once had vanished the moment she flashed a smile at me as I went back to my seat.
+I then approached another kid with his pencil hovering above his paper, repeating the process.
+I spotted more students and went up to them.
+When I went home that night, I wondered, “Have I done it?”

 I went back the next class and sat down on my desk.
-I was sliding through the zoom meeting I was in, my job was to observe and check the answers of students online as an intern.
-As I was doing so, unaware of the classroom surrounding.
-I was startled to see the girl I taught yesterday stand next to me holding her paper, waiting for me to notice before she asks.
-The initial shock printed on my face quickly changed into a warm smile, and soon I was explaining to her a new question.
+As I was setting up a Zoom meeting, I was startled to see the girl I taught yesterday standing next to me holding her paper, waiting for me to notice before she asked.
+My initial quickly changed into a warm smile, and soon, I was explaining to her a new question.
 That was was I knew: I did it.